ministryofjustice/court-case-service/README.md

 :::

 **Default port**
 Starts the application on port '8080'.
-To override, set server.port (eg SERVER_PORT=8099 java -jar etc etc)
+To override, set server.port (e.g. SERVER_PORT=8099 java -jar etc etc)

 **Swagger UI**
 The project builds swagger specifications which can be examined and tested via the Swagger UI. http://localhost:8080/swagger-ui.html